MRCIEU/mrcieu.r-universe.dev/README.md

 ### WebR

-WASM binaries for WebR users are available with the code.
+WASM binaries for WebR users are available with the code below.
 Note that currently not all packages are available for WebR.

 ```r
 install.packages('MVMR',